Email is one of the best ways available to any business to market and sell products to customers.

 2. Do both have inbuilt templates?

-GetResponse has a huge library of over 500 professional templates so you can create marketing campaigns instantly.
+GetResponse has a huge library of professional templates so you can create marketing campaigns instantly.

 Each template is professionally designed, responsive on any device, and tested (over and over again) to ensure maximum deliverability.

 They’re also easy to customize if you want to add your own touches to them.
 With GetResponse’s drag-and-drop builder, you can customize the template’s images, text, or call-to-action buttons without needing to learn code.

 Here’s a quick rundown of how to change elements on any template: